sspanak/tt9/README.md

 Your PRs are welcome!

+## Supporting the Project
+If you like Traditional T9, buy me a beer.
+Donations are currently accepted on [buymeacoffee.com](https://www.buymeacoffee.com/sspanak).

 ## License
 - The source code, the logo image and the icons are licensed under the conditions described in [LICENSE.txt](LICENSE.txt).
 - The dictionaries are licensed under the licenses provided in the [respective readme files](docs/dictionaries/), where applicable.
 Detailed information about the dictionaries is also available there.